 Treatment Options for Baker’s Cyst

-Treatment options include rest, drainage, cortisone injection, ice packs, and surgery.
+Treatment options for Baker’s Cyst in the knee include rest, drainage, cortisone injection, ice packs, and surgery.
 Treatment at the Centeno-Schultz Clinic with prolotherapy has been published and continues to be preferred.
 Because stem cell therapy and PRP may be useful for other things, as, again baker’s cysts are sort of like a barometer for the knee’s overall health, the use of stem cell therapy or PRP injections can help them indirectly by helping some other portion of the knee.

 The recent introduction of ultrasound-guided prolotherapy will optimize clinically results in the non-surgical treatment of this and other conditions.